Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 \begin{lemma} If $(\Gamma, \Delta)$ is an admissible double binding such that the two components of $\Gamma$ are not isomorphic, then $(\Gamma, \Delta)$ is either $B_n\ltimes D_{n+1}$, $C_n\ltimes D_{n+1}$, $B_n\bowtie C_n$, $G_2\ltimes_{1, 2} D_4$, $B_3\bowtie_{1,2} G_2$, $C_3\bowtie_{1,2} G_2$, or $B_4\boxtimes C_4$. \end{lemma}

-\begin{proof} We break up the proof into two components.
-This proof structure was adapted from Stembridge's paper \cite{stembridge}.
-First, we examine double bindings where $\Gamma_1\not\cong \Gamma_2$.
-Then, we consider double bindings with isomorphic components.

-Using Corollary \ref{coxeterNum}, we may examine all possible non-isomorphic pairings of $\Gamma_1$ and $\Gamma_2$ with the same Coxeter number.
+\begin{proof} Using Corollary \ref{coxeterNum}, we may examine all possible non-isomorphic pairings $\{\Gamma_1, \Gamma_2\}$ with the same Coxeter number.
 As all admissible ADE double bindings were classified by Stembridge \cite{stembridge}, we assume $\Gamma_1$ must be non-ADE.
 This gives us possibilities\\

 \\

 Observe from Table \ref{table:1} that $\{a, b\}$ is a color type of a Dynkin diagram if and only if $|a-b| \leq 2$.
 Using this and Lemma \ref{colorType}, valid color types for $\Delta$ reduce the above list to\\